 Section 8.
 To appoint officers.
-This section applies to appointments made before December 5, 2018.
+This section applies to appointments made before December 3, 2014.
 The Governor shall nominate, and, subject to confirmation as provided herein, appoint all judicial officers, except judges of probate and justices of the peace if their manner of selection is otherwise provided for by this Constitution or by law, and all other civil and military officers whose appointment is not by this Constitution, or shall not by law be otherwise provided for.

 Section 8-A. To appoint officers.
-This section applies to appointments made on and after December 5, 2018.
-The Governor shall nominate, and, subject to confirmation as provided herein, appoint all judicial officers, except judges of probate and justices of the peace if their manner of selection is otherwise provided for by this Constitution or by law, and all other civil and military officers whose appointment is not by this Constitution, or shall not by law be otherwise provided for.
+This section applies to appointments made on or after December 3, 2014.
+The Governor shall nominate and, subject to confirmation as provided in this section, appoint all judicial officers except judges of probate and justices of the peace if their manner of selection is otherwise provided for by this Constitution or by law and all other civil and military officers whose appointment is not by this Constitution or is not by law otherwise provided for.